OneArm logotype

 100 Milestone badge

-We designed a modular, in-app “Trophy Case” experience — a dedicated space for users to view, track, and celebrate achievements.
-By decoupling achievements from content until key interaction moments, we kept workouts front and center while still reinforcing progress.
-A tabbed interface supported multiple achievement types with flexibility for future expansion.
+A modular in-app “Trophy Case” provides a dedicated space for users to view, track, and celebrate achievements.
+Achievements are separated from content until crucial interaction points, ensuring workouts stay prominent while highlighting progress.
+A tabbed interface supports various achievement types and allows easy expansion in the future.

 Tablet screen on a dark background showing celebration screen